...

 How To Make Employer Personal Data Breach Compensation Claims

 Your personal data is protected under the Data Protection Act 2018 (DPA) and the UK General Data Protection Regulation (UK GDPR).
-These two pieces of legislation set out the responsibilities of a data controller, who decides how and why your data is used, and a data processor, who processes the data on the controller’s behalf.
+These 2 pieces of legislation set out the responsibilities of a data controller, who decides how and why your data is used, and a data processor, who may process the data on the controller’s behalf.
 Your employer may play both roles.

 If either the data controller or processor failed to adhere to these pieces of legislation, it could potentially lead to an accidental data breach at work.
 A personal data breach occurs when the availability, confidentiality, or integrity of your personal data is compromised in a security incident.